PROSTANOIDS - PROSTAGLANDINS, PROSTACYCLINS and THROMBOXANES

 Inflammation and immune responses: Arguably the best known of the functions of prostaglandins and thromboxanes in cells is that they modify the inflammatory response, affecting symptoms, such as pain, fever and swelling.
 It should be recognized that inflammation is an intrinsically beneficial event that leads to removal of offending molecules and restoration of tissue structure and function.
 The main cause for concern is when acute inflammation fails to resolve leading to excessive tissue damage.
 In the early days of prostaglandin research, it was evident that prostaglandins injected into tissues could induce all the symptoms of inflammation.
 However, it is now recognized that the interactions are complex, and prostanoids can act both in a pro- and anti-inflammatory manner according to the nature of the inflammatory stimulus and the specific prostanoid produced, together with the profile of prostanoid receptors in a given type of cell.
 For example, EP3 receptors are involved in the development of fever, while EP2 and EP4 function in allergy and bone resorption.

 Under normal conditions, prostanoid levels in cells are low, but during inflammation both the nature and concentration of prostanoids can change dramatically.
 For example, macrophages produce both PGE2 and TXA2, but the ratio changes to an excess of PGE2 with an inflammatory stimulus.
 In these actions, prostanoids are best viewed as part of complex regulatory networks that modulate the actions of immune cells.
 PGE2 in particular has potent pro-inflammatory effects and is involved in all the processes leading to the classic signs of inflammation, including inducing fever and enhancing pain, On the other hand, it has anti-inflammatory properties also, such as suppressing lymphocyte proliferation and inhibiting the production of certain interleukins and other cytokines.
-It also inhibits the action of 5-lipoxygenase, which is involved in the synthesis of pro-inflammatory leukotrienes, and stimulates the activity of the anti-inflammatory lipoxins.
+It inhibits the action of 5-lipoxygenase, which is involved in the synthesis of pro-inflammatory leukotrienes, and stimulates the activity of the anti-inflammatory lipoxins.
 Therefore, PGE2 has a role in initiating the inflammatory response and in its eventual resolution.
 There is a particular interest in findings that in its pro-inflammatory role PGE2 promotes the growth of colorectal tumors (see below).
 It is also involved in the pathology of rheumatoid arthritis.
-Similarly, prostaglandin PGF2α is an important pro-inflammatory mediator.
+Similarly, prostaglandin PGF2α is an important pro-inflammatory mediatormediator, especially in patients with chronic inflammatory diseases such as rheumatoid arthritis.

 PGI2 an important mediator of the oedema and pain that accompany acute inflammation and it is produced rapidly following tissue injury or inflammation.
 For example, it is the most abundant prostanoid in synovial fluid in human arthritic knee joints.